lex148/gumbo/README.md

 <div align="center">
   <h1>Gumbo</h1>
   <img src="https://raw.githubusercontent.com/lex148/gumbo/main/src/templates/logo.webp"/>
-  <h3>Best of the best rust projects all mixed together into a website framework</h3>
+  <h3>Best of the best rust projects all mixed together</h3>
 </div>

 # Gumbo

-Gumbo is a powerful and easy-to-use tool designed to help you quickly scaffold and template basic websites, similar to Ruby on Rails.
-Gumbo leverages the robustness of Actix for the backend, the modern frontend capabilities of Yew, and the efficient ORM capabilities of Welds.
-With Gumbo, you can streamline your web development process, ensuring a smooth and efficient workflow from start to finish.
+Gumbo is a powerful and easy-to-use CLI tool designed to help you quickly interact with Welds-ORM, Scaffold websites, or Actix.
+It is built for each of these pieces individually or as a tool to work with them all together.

 ## Installation